fair-acc/pulsed-power-ml/README.md

-Textanalysis Prototype for QT PQ
+Project Template
 ==============================

-This project structure was adapted from the [cookiecutter_template](https://drivendata.github.io/cookiecutter-data-science/).
+The project structure was adapted from [cookiecutter_template](https://drivendata.github.io/cookiecutter-data-science/).
 Feel free to add information to this readme.

 Project Organization